chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Sets the time interval, in seconds, to time-out a connection to an iChen® 4.0 Server when no *heartbeat* from the server is received within the time interval.
+Sets the time interval, in seconds, to time-out a connection to an iChen® Server 4 instance when no *heartbeat* from the server is received within the time interval.

 ### Syntax